go-seidon/local/README.md

 No doc right now

 ## Todo
-1. Refactor exec DeleteFile using Exec args
-2. Uploading rest implementation
+1. Uploading rest implementation
-3. Change `file.id` to varchar and remove `file.unique_id` (id should be geenrated by the client app)
+2. Change `file.id` to varchar and remove `file.unique_id` (id should be geenrated by the client app)

 ## Nice to have
 1. Separate findFile query in DeleteFile and RetrieveFile